cloudflare/cloudflare-docs/content/network-interconnect/classic-cni/set-up/configure-bgp-bfd.md

 If a small number of packets do not make it to the other side of the session, the session is considered down.
 This solution is useful for users who cannot tolerate any amount of packet loss during a session.

 Bidirectional Forwarding Detection is only supported for users with direct connections.
-To begin using BFD, contact your Implementation Manager.
+To begin using BFD, contact your account team.